Complaining about councillors and devolved public bodies

 • inappropriate acceptance of gifts or hospitality

-The Ethical Standards Commissioner can consider complaints about:
+The Ethical Standards Commissioner can consider a complaint about:

-• a devolved public body - who you think has broken the relevant Code of Conduct
+• a board member of a devolved public body who you think has broken the relevant code of conduct

 • further education colleges